House of Schwarzburg: House of Schwarzburg

-Partitions of Schwarzburg under Schwarzburg rule
+Note:Below it is presented a simplified organisation of the Schwarzburg lands.
+Some particularities of certain feuds are explained in footnotes.

 Table of rulers

-(Note: There are two manners for numbering the rulers of this noble family: birth numbers or regnal numbers.
-This table uses the regnal numbers for avoiding confusion or holes in the numbering.
-There's a different numbering for Schwarzburg, Käfernburg (from Günther IIII onwards) and Hallermund (as an already existing county which came into the family by marriage)).
+Note: There are two manners for numbering the rulers of this noble family: birth numbers or regnal numbers.
+Albeit the birth number is more commonly used, the table uses the sequential regnal numbers presented in Stammliste des Hauses Schwarzburg, to avoid confusion or holes in the counting.
+According to this alternative numbering, there's a different counting for Schwarzburg, Käfernburg (from 1223 onwards) and Hallermund (as an already existing county which came into the family by marriage).
+However, even this alternative counting is not perfect: it counts only the ruling members, but by birth order, which means that people with higher count may start to rule first than others.
+These cases will be pointed out in the table.